 Why the Gap Matters in Las Vegas

-The DOE states that heating and cooling account for the largest share of a home’s energy use, and properly insulating reduces both energy costs and carbon footprint, making insulation a key driver of home energy efficiency Las Vegas homeowners experience.
+With heating and cooling accounting for a large share of a home’s energy use, properly insulating and air sealing reduces both energy costs and your carbon footprint.
+This makes insulation a key driver of home energy efficiency Las Vegas homeowners experience.

-In a desert climate with 100+ days above 100°F, that 15% savings compounds dramatically over a cooling season that runs May through October.
+In a desert climate with around 80 days above 100°F in a typical year, that 15% savings compounds dramatically over a cooling season that runs May through October.

 Which Upgrades Deliver the Best Return